Loved and hated China TV tower to open next year

 BEIJING The much-delayed but striking steel, concrete and glass headquarters for Chinese state television is expected finally to fully open in the new year, said Dutch architect Rem Koolhaas, whose firm designed the building, on Thursday.

-The skyscraper, described by its chief architect Ole Scheeren as a "loop folded in space", is two towers sloped together and joined by a gravity-defying canopy equivalent to 80 storeys in height.
+The skyscraper, described by its chief architect Ole Scheeren as a "loop folded in space," is two towers sloped together and joined by a gravity-defying canopy equivalent to 80 stories in height.

 But the Olympics came and went and the state television building failed to open.
 Instead it sat hulking by a main road, its grounds blocked from view by massive screens as the edifice gathered dust, the occasional light flickering inside.